TritonDataCenter/rfd/rfd/0003/README.md

     Copyright 2015 Joyent Inc.
 -->

-# RFD 3 SDC Compute Nodes Reboot
+# RFD 3 Triton Compute Nodes Reboot

 ## Introduction

-A new `sdcadm experimental reboot-plan` collection of commands (unpromised interface) for working towards controlled and safe reboots of selected servers in a typical SDC setup.
+A new `sdcadm experimental reboot-plan` collection of commands (unpromised interface) for working towards controlled and safe reboots of selected servers in a typical Triton (formerly SmartDataCenter or SDC) setup.

-One of the least specified and hardest parts of SDC upgrades right now is managing the reboots of CNs and the headnode safely.
+One of the least specified and hardest parts of Triton upgrades right now is managing the reboots of CNs and the headnode safely.
 In particular:

-- controlling reboots of the "core" servers (those with SDC core components, esp. the HA binders and manatees)
+- controlling reboots of the "core" servers (those with Triton core components, esp. the HA binders and manatees)
 - reasonably helpful tooling for rebooting (subsets of) the other servers in a
   DC: rolling reboots, reboot rates